 Open access proponents focus mainly on this level, arguing that eliminating the price barrier would allow everyone to read and benefit from scholarly publications.

-Third level: Can readers understand the work?
+Fourth level: Can readers understand the work?

 For the most part, language and comprehension don’t concern the OA movement, but I think they are key: who cares if your paper is available for free if it’s impenetrable?
 Specialized disciplines will use their own specialized language, to be sure, but scholarly writing could undoubtedly do with fewer nominalizations and less convoluted language.
 Researchers who publish for OA also have to understand that their audience isn’t the same as it was twenty years ago.
 Academics today are overloaded with information and simply don’t have the time to decipher dense writing.
 What’s more, OA has opened up the readership to people outside of their field and to ordinary (taxpaying) citizens who want to become more informed.